Aptoide/appcoins-server-validator/README.md

 # appcoins-server-validator

+# This project has been moved to -> https://github.com/Catappult/appcoins-server-validator

 Documentation for APPC purchases server to server validation.

 Both this projects assumes Pipenv and Python3.8 are already installed.
 These are also prepared to distinguish production/development/local environments.